-GFCI stands for ground-fault circuit interrupter.
-It is a device used in electrical circuits to protect people from shocks.
-It works by detecting tiny current imbalances between the ungrounded and grounded (aka the “hot” and “neutral” ) conductors which shut off power to everything downstream of the device.
-The imbalance can be caused by a “leak” in the electrical current and the “leak” could be going through you!
-This happens when you are simultaneously in contact with ground or a grounded conductor and an energized part of the circuit.
-GFCI devices are required in areas that a prone to water contact such as bathrooms, kitchens, garages, crawlspaces, and the exterior of your home.
-Although they may not have been required when your home was built, it is a good idea to upgrade these areas to have GFCI protection.
+The imbalance a GFCI detects happens when the electrical flow takes an unintended path.
+This alternative path could be through you (electrical shock)!
+This happens when you are simultaneously in contact with the ground or a grounded conductor and an energized part of the circuit.
+GFCI devices are required in areas prone to water contact, such as bathrooms, kitchens, garages, crawlspaces, and the exterior of your home.
+Although they may not have been required when your home was built, upgrading these areas to have GFCI protection is a good idea.

 Testing Receptacle-Type GFCIs

-Receptacle-type GFCIs are currently designed to allow for safe and easy testing that can be performed without any professional or technical knowledge of electricity.
-GFCIs should be tested right after installation to make sure they are working properly and protecting the circuit.
-They should also be tested once a month to make sure they are working properly and are providing protection from fatal shock.
+Receptacle-type GFCIs are currently designed to allow for safe and easy testing that you can perform without any professional or technical knowledge of electricity.
+GFCIs should be tested right after installation to ensure they are working correctly and protecting the circuit.
+You should also test them once a month to ensure they are working correctly and providing protection from fatal shock.

-If the “RESET” button pops out but the light does not turn off, the GFCI has been improperly wired.
+If the “RESET” button pops out, but the light does not turn off, it is improperly wired.
 Contact an electrician to correct the wiring errors.

-If the “RESET” button does not pop out, the GFCI is defective and should be replaced.
+If the “RESET” button does not pop out, it is defective and should be replaced.

 If the GFCI is functioning properly and the lamp turns off, press the “RESET” button to restore power to the outlet.